cenurv/rest_api_builder/README.md

 ## Plugs

-Since a REST API module is based upon Plug Router, it predefines plugs that facilitate its functionality. to append your own plugs, you must tell the library to allow for custom plugs.
+Since a REST API module is based upon Plug Router, it predefines plugs that facilitate its functionality.
+To append your own plugs, you must tell the library to allow for custom plugs.

 Although you could use the plug statment directly, it would never fire since the :dispatcher plug will have already fired.
 The plugs command is provided to allow you to drop your plugs into the middle of the process.
 Your plugs will fire after